-- Courses will be 20 hours in duration and will organised into five modules which will comprise 10 hours asynchronous learning and a further 10 hours which is timetabled for offline research by the participant. - Courses will be available from 3 July 18 August. - A minimum of ten registered teachers will be enrolled for a course to proceed.
+- Courses will be 20 hours in duration and will be organised into five modules which will comprise 10 hours asynchronous learning and a further 10 hours which is timetabled for offline research by the participant. - Courses will be available from 1 July 16 August 2024 - A minimum of ten registered teachers will be enrolled for a course to proceed.
 The number of registered participants may not exceed 75 in a course group assigned to a specific/dedicated tutor.
-This applies even when teachers are registered but have not begun, or are not active - Participants will have opportunities during asynchronous learning to reflect on their learning, reflect on practice and the application of course's principles in their own context/setting. - The asynchronous elements of the courses, including the mode of delivery and participant experience should be - of the standard provided by the Department's support services; and - appropriate to the learning style of adult learners. - Course providers may apply to run consecutive iterations of the course, with a dedicated e-tutor for each iteration - The provider of online courses must provide a timetable for participants and this timetable must be submitted with the course application. - Providers must ensure that, in the event of illness or any other occurrence, suitably qualified e-tutors are available to lead courses ..
+This applies even when teachers are registered but have not begun, or are not active - Participants will have opportunities during asynchronous learning to reflect on their learning, reflect on practice and the application of course's principles in their own context/setting. - The asynchronous elements of the courses, including the mode of delivery and participant experience, should provide high-quality learning experiences which are focused on improving teaching approaches and enhancing learner outcomes at the different class levels of the primary school. - Course providers may apply to run consecutive iterations of the course, with a dedicated e-tutor for each iteration - The provider of online courses must provide a timetable for participants and this timetable must be submitted with the course application. - Providers must ensure that, in the event of illness or any other occurrence, contingency measures such as suitably qualified e-tutors are available to lead courses.

-It should be noted that for 2023 Summer Courses it is also open to providers to opt to:
+It should be noted that for 2024 Summer Courses it is also open to providers to opt to: